lupyuen/lupyuen.github.io/src/testbot.md

 nsh> hello
 TODO

-## Now with Threading and Timers
+## App with Threading and Timers
 nsh> getprime
 TODO

 ## Omitted: Test `hello` and `getprime` again
-## To test the swapping of Address Spaces
+## To verify the swapping of Address Spaces

 ## Exercise everything in NuttX
 nsh> ostest